 Rooting Your Christmas Cactus: Step by Step

-- First off, you will need to take some cuttings from your parent plant.
+First off, you will need to take some cuttings from your parent plant.
 Simply take some Y-shaped cuttings from any growing tip, and take at least 3 segments.
 You can just pinch off your segments.

-- Although not required, most horticulturists advise letting these cuttings sit for 1-2 days is a cool, shady place to let the ends callous over.
+Although not required, most horticulturists advise letting these cuttings sit for 1-2 days is a cool, shady place to let the ends callous over.
 This can protect the end, prevent rotting and also increase propagation success.

 While your cuttings are sitting, prepare a home for them that includes a mixture of peat and sand.